playbooks-ai/website/README.md

-# Playbooks Website
+# Playbooks Companion Website

-A companion website for the Playbooks Python package, featuring a landing page, documentation, and an interactive playground.
+This is the companion website for the [Playbooks](https://github.com/yourusername/playbooks) Python package.
+It provides a web interface for creating, editing, and running Playbooks.

 ## Features

-- **Landing Page**: Information about the Playbooks package and its features
+- **Landing Page**: Information about the Playbooks package
-- **Playground**: Interactive environment to create, edit, and run Playbooks
+- **Playground**: Create, edit, and run Playbooks in the browser
-- **Documentation**: Guides and API reference for using Playbooks
 - **Trace Viewer**: Visualize the execution trace of your Playbooks

-## Tech Stack

-- **Frontend**: Next.js, React, TypeScript, Tailwind CSS, shadcn/ui
-- **Backend**: Python with FastAPI (for running Playbooks)
+- **Example Playbooks**: Try out pre-built example Playbooks

 ## Getting Started

 ### Prerequisites

+- Node.js 18 or later
-- Node.js 18+ and npm
+- npm or yarn
-- Python 3.9+ (for the backend)
+- Python 3.8 or later (for running the Playbooks package)

 ### Installation